-Techniques for Interaction With the Abused or Neglected Child
+Techniques for Interaction with the Abused or Neglected Child

-The following are tools or techniques that can be used by teachers and other school personnel with children who report abuse or neglect:
+The following are tools or techniques that can be used by early childhood providers with children who report abuse or neglect:

 - Never underestimate the power that a positive adult relationship can have in a child's life.
-Children take their cues from adults. - Make your classroom and school as safe as it can be.
+Children take their cues from adults. - Make the child's surroundings as safe as they can be.
 Structure and routine can help children regain a sense of personal control. - Ask permission before touching, again allowing a child to regain control. - Don't speak badly of the abuser.
 The abuser is often known and liked or loved by the child.
 Suggested statements: